jameshfisher/jameshfisher.com/_posts/2018-02-24-what-are-tcp-sequence-numbers.md

 ---
-title: "What are TCP sequence numbers?"
+title: What are TCP sequence numbers?
-tags: ["programming", "networking"]
+tags:
+  - programming
+  - networking
 ---

 A TCP connection is a method of transmitting two byte streams,